Manas0410/Docker_Docs/README.md

 In Summary, Docker focuses on application packaging and deployment, while Git handles version control and collaboration on source code.

-# Tis Project : Simple Node/Express API with Docker
+# This Project : Simple Node/Express API with Docker

 This project is a simple Node.js/Express API aimed at learning Docker.